multiscale/muscle3/docs/source/tutorial.rst

 future colleagues (and possibly your future self) will thank you.

-MessagePack is an extensible format, and since sending grids is very common in these kinds of models MUSCLE 3 supports sending NumPy arrays directly.
+MessagePack is an extensible format, and since sending grids is very common in these kinds of models MUSCLE3 supports sending NumPy arrays directly.
 Here, we wrap our array U into a :class:`libmuscle.Grid` object, so that we can add the name of the dimensions.
 In this case there's only one, and ``x`` is not very descriptive, so we could have also passed ``U`` directly, in which case MUSCLE